privacysandbox/protected-auction-services-docs/inference-explainers/inference_api.md

 find <model_path> -type f -exec sha256sum {} \; | sort -k 2 | awk '{print $1}' | tr -d '\n' | sha256sum | awk '{print $1}'
 ```

 The optional **warm_up_batch_request_json** is a JSON batch request used to warm up the model before any traffic is served.
+This request is parsed and sent to the model to trigger initialization during the loading phase, reducing the latency impact of model lazy initialization during the first request.
 The format of this warm-up request uses the same format as the input to the runInference JavaScript function, which is described later in this document.

 Refer to the [B&A Inference Onboarding Guide][4] for more details about using the model configuration file with the Terraform configuration.